What is hernia?

 - Stop smoking as it causes coughing

-- Eat fibrous food so that you do not have constipation as constipation may lead to hernia.
+- Eat fibrous food so that you do not have constipation as constipation may lead to a hernia.

 - Exercise regularly.
 Physical exercises strengthen muscles and stop them from being loose.